 These rights are subject to certain exemptions to safeguard the public interest (e.g. the prevention or detection of crime) and our interests (e.g. the maintenance of legal privilege).

-Should you have any concerns in relation to illuminate Education Australia’s collection and/or processing of your personal information, then in addition to the process set out under the heading “How to make a complaint” you have the right to complain to a supervisory authority (within the meaning of the GDPR).
+Should you have any concerns in relation to illuminate Education Australia’s collection and / or processing of your personal information, then in addition to the process set out under the heading “How to make a complaint” you have the right to complain to a supervisory authority (within the meaning of the GDPR).

 We may record certain information about your use of our websites and social media profiles to help us analyse trends and improve functionality.
 This information includes pages visited, time and date of the visit, IP address (that is, the electronic addresses assigned to your device) and general demographic information.

 We may send a ‘cookie’ (which is a small summary file containing a unique ID number) to your device.
 This enables us to recognise your device and greet you each time you visit our website.
-It also enables us to keep track of the programs, initiates, events and challenges you view to help us determine other initiatives, programs, events and challenges you may be interested in.
+It also enables us to keep track of the programs, initiates, events and challenges you view to help us determine other initiatives, programs, and events you may be interested in.